NasserMughrabi/Sorting-Algorithms/sorting/README.md

 * Divide and Conquer : it is an algorithm pattern where problem is divided into smaller subproblems and then each subproblem is solved/conquered individualy.
 1. Divide : e.g divide array into two smaller arrays
-2. Conquer : e.g recursive step (recall the same function on both smaller arrays)
+2. Conquer : e.g recursive step (recall the same function on both or one of the smaller arrays
 3. Combine : e.g merge - combine two sorted arrays

 # Recursion